The Authentic

 Certainly not in terms of kit.

-I’ve discussed this before, ad infinitum, just as I’ve discussed the vagaries and idiocies of guitar culture, from the perspective of a musician who is, fundamentally, a guitarist.
+I’ve discussed this before, ad infinitum, just as I’ve discussed the vagaries and wonders and idiocies of guitar culture, from the perspective of a musician who is, fundamentally, a guitarist.
 Music is sold on genres and scenes and cliques and cool and on ideas of authenticity that simply don’t hold water once you start looking into them.
 Bob Dylan didn’t travel the railroads looking for songs and he wasn’t taught guitar by an old Bluesman called Wigglefoot.
 He was a fairly normal completely uncool kid who made all of that stuff up to make himself look cool.
 Look authentic in other words.
 Bruce Springsteen never chopped a log in the Adirondacks, pulled a shift in a steelworks or fixed a Chevy as a greasemonkey in his life.
-He made it up in his persona and his music - because it made it look ‘authentic.’
+He made it up in his persona and his music - because it made him look ‘authentic.’
 The Rolling Stones were never bad boy outlaws.
 They were middle-class and educated when the Stones were in their boy-band iteration; and millionaire pop stars when they were in their 'serious’ artists / outlaw phase.
 It’s all marketing, hype and bollocks.
 Springsteen and the rest of the still surviving class of the sixties still going out at £250 a ticket for the cheap seats aren’t your mates, they don’t reflect your life, they aren’t singing your blues.

 They’re keeping going because that’s what they’ve always done if there’s someone prepared to pay for it.
 Hackney Diamonds was actually a great album - in the age of streaming.
 But no-one listened to it past the first week in the way that a generation wore out the grooves on Exile on Main Street, and they aren’t going to play any of it in concert - a concert that’s now happening without Charlie and without Bill and with an arsenal of paid back-up players.